k21971/EvilHack/doc/evilhack-changelog.md

   another monster)
 - Fix: make autoall_menu apply to the 'D' drop menu as well as the loot menu
 - Fix: Your dagger also slips from your hand (but a knife was wielded)
+- Fix: Giantslayer strength bonus not taken into account whilst twoweaponing